Monese Review (November 2023): You Might Be Surprised

 A trendy new feature that challenger banks are including in their apps is setting budgets.

-This will serve as a friendly reminder to plan around the budget you choose.
+This will serve as a friendly reminder to plan your expenses based on the budget you choose.

 How to set a budget

-From now on you can find your budget under that section.
+From now on, you will find your budget under that section.

 confirming the budget amount